Stock market today: Tesla, AT&T help drag Wall Street lower - KESQ

 AP Business Writer

-NEW YORK (AP) — Stocks on Wall Street dipped Thursday following mixed earnings reports from big companies and more signals the U.S. economy may be slowing.
+NEW YORK (AP) — Wall Street is slipping Thursday following mixed earnings reports from big companies and more signals the U.S. economy may be slowing.

+The S&P 500 was 0.5% lower in early trading after drifting through a listless early part of the week.
+The Dow Jones Industrial Average was down 149 points, or 0.4%, at 33,747, as of 9:45 a.m.
+Eastern time, while the Nasdaq composite was 0.6% lower.

 Tesla weighed heavily on the market for a second straight day on worries about how much profit it’s making on each of its electric vehicles.
-It dropped 9.7% after reporting revenue for the first three months of the year that fell short of analysts’ expectations as it repeatedly cut prices on its models.
+It dropped 6.2% in its first trading after reporting revenue for the first three months of the year that fell short of analysts’ expectations as it repeatedly cut prices on its models.

-Tesla’s cutting prices “is good for inflation,” said Rob Haworth, senior investment strategist at U.S. Bank Wealth Management.
-“But for the market, the question has to be: You’re cutting prices again, it seems like we’re not seeing enough demand on the auto side.”

-“It’s still working its way through the system, higher rates for everyone.
-It’s more costly to buy a car, more costly to buy a house from a financing perspective.”

-AT&T sank 10.4% after it reported slightly weaker revenue than analysts forecast, though profit squeaked past expectations.
-Analysts also pointed to weaker cash flow than some expected.
-It was the worst day for its stock in two decades and its second-worst since late 1983.
+AT&T sank 6.7% after it reported slightly weaker revenue than analysts forecast, though profit squeaked past expectations.

-In the bond market, yields fell following a couple reports on the U.S. economy.
+Yields were also falling in the bond market following a couple reports on the U.S. economy.

-Slightly more workers filed for unemployment benefits last week than the week before, a potential signal that a still-strong job market is starting to soften under the weight of much higher interest rates.
+Slightly more workers filed for unemployment benefits last week than the week before, a potential signal that the labor market is starting to soften under the weight of much higher interest rates.
 The number of continuing claims for jobless benefits also rose to the highest level since November 2021, according to Rubeela Farooqi, chief U.S. economist at High Frequency Economics.

 A separate report said that manufacturing trends in the mid-Atlantic region weakened by much more than economists expected.

+Thursday’s easing of yields helped cushion the drops for stocks because lower rates tend to give a boost to investments.

+On the winning side of Wall Street was D.R.
+Horton, which jumped 8%.
+The homebuilder reported stronger profit and revenue than expected.

-The housing market was one of the first sectors to bend under the weight of much higher interest rates, as mortgage rates quickly climbed.
-A report on Thursday said sales of previously occupied homes slowed in March but remains above its bottom hit at the start of this year.
-The job market is typically later to fall under the weight of higher interest rates.
+The housing market was one of the first in the economy to bend under the weight of much higher interest rates wrought by the Fed, as mortgage rates quickly climbed.

-Helping to limit Wall Street’s losses Thursday were big gains from companies that topped analysts’ expectations.

-Lam Research was one of the strongest forces pushing upward on the S&P 500 after the supplier for the semiconductor manufacturing industry rose 7.2%.
-It reported profit and revenue for the latest quarter that beat Wall Street’s forecast.

 Broadly, the majority of companies have been topping profit forecasts so far in the early days of this reporting season.
 That’s likely in large part because expectations were quite low coming into it.

-In markets abroad, Asian stock indexes were mixed after data showed Japan’s trade deficit narrowed in March as exports rose more than expected.
+In markets abroad, Asian stock indexes were mixed after Japan reported its trade deficit narrowed in March as exports rose more than expected.
 But exports to China fell, reflecting the slow pace of the recovery from pandemic disruptions.

 AP Business Writer Elaine Kurtenbach contributed.